 Instead, teach the letters in order of how frequently they appear easily decodable words.
 Letters like s, t, r, m, n, a, o, and p should be taught first.
 These are “high-frequency” letters and emphasis on these letters first will allow children to quickly start reading simple words.

 Many preschool alphabet activities that are done in the classroom can also be done at home.
 Beginning sound activities like these Beginning Sound Picture Seek Mats are a good option, as well as these Beginning Sound Fill-in Cards and these Year Long Alphabet Find and Circle Worksheets.

 Leprechaun Hat Alphabet Game for Preschoolers

 You know I love a printable that can be used in multiple ways.
 This one is no different.
 With just one printable (thanks for saving trees and ink), you can play five different alphabet games.
-From basic letter matching to letter identification and even to beginning sounds work, let me show you all the activities!
+From basic letter matching to letter recognition and identification and even to beginning sounds work, let me show you all the activities!

 Directions to make the leprechaun hat are in the printable.
 It’ll take just a minute.
 Cut out the alphabet cards.